samira-sites/samira-sites/README.md

 # Hi, I'm Samira 👋

 Nine years ago, I left the Philippines to work as a domestic helper in Kuwait.
-This year, I finished a UK Level 4 Diploma in Information Technology — and I build full-stack websites for small businesses, on the side, from the same room I do everything else in.
+While working full-time, I earned a UK Level 4 Diploma in Information Technology — and now I design and build full-stack websites for small businesses, startups, and personal brands.

-I'm not telling you that for sympathy.
-I'm telling you because it's the reason I don't waste a client's time or money: I know exactly what it costs to earn it.
+I show up, I follow through, and I treat every project like it's mine — because I know exactly what it takes to earn something real.
+I'm currently taking on my first freelance clients — let's build something together.

 ---